ipython/ipython/docs/source/sphinxext.rst

           [0.22591016, 0.77731835],
           [0.0072729 , 0.34273127]])

-For more information on @supress and @doctest decorators, please refer to the end of this file in Pseudo-Decorators section.
+For more information on @suppress and @doctest decorators, please refer to the end of this file in Pseudo-Decorators section.

 Another demonstration of multi-line input and output